sryanshin/srshin/README.md

 ## Work in Progress
 "Skilled human capital and high-growth entrepreneurship: Evidence from inventor inflows", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, National Bureau of Economic Research (No. w27605)

-"Learning through the interplay between knowledge spillover and technological alliances", with Yura Jung, Jaehyun Lee and Junseok Hwang, Revise and Resubmit, **Journal of Management Studies**

 "The value of scientists", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, Data analysis

+"Learning through the interplay between knowledge spillover and technological alliances", with Yura Jung, Jaehyun Lee and Junseok Hwang

 "Visualizing and predicting technological evolution: natural language processing, machine learning, virtual reality", with Lee Fleming and Guan-Cheng Li, Developing virtual reality tool and setting environment

 ## Featured publications
-"The diffusion of scientific discoveries in government laboratories", with Jisoo Lee, Yura Jung, and Junseok Hwang, forthcoming, **Research Policy**.
+"The diffusion of scientific discoveries in government laboratories", with Jisoo Lee, Yura Jung, and Junseok Hwang, 2022, **Research Policy**, 51(5).

 ## Other publications